Skip to content

 “We need to bring everyone together across our city and the industry and make this happen,” Turner said.

-In that pivotal moment, Mehnert made a promise to Mayor Turner: she would champion this vision and Climate Action Plan.
+In that pivotal moment, Mehnert made a promise to Mayor Turner: as an entrepreneur focused on the workforce and integrating the oil and gas community, she would champion this vision and his Climate Action Plan.
 This commitment marked the beginning of a new chapter, not just for Mehnert, but for the city itself.

-It was through her work on this plan that she met Juliana Garaizar, a powerhouse in the world of venture capital and the driving force behind the launch of Greentown Labs Houston, the city’s first climatetech startup incubator.
+It was through the work on this plan that Katie met Juliana Garaizar, a powerhouse in the world of venture capital and the driving force behind the launch of Greentown Labs Houston, the city’s first climatetech startup incubator.
+Mehnert's company, ALLY Energy, was asked to be the first workforce development company to join the incubator, helping to scale the interest in jobs and reskilling needed for the energy transition.

 The two women were an instant force of nature, their shared vision and complementary skills creating an unstoppable bond.
 Mehnert, the tireless community builder and advocate for people, planet, and prosperity through her company ALLY Energy, found a perfect partner in Garaizar, the savvy investor and trailblazer in energy transition venture capital.
 Garaizar, with her extensive experience from the Houston Angel Network to the Texas Medical Center Venture Fund, was a champion for underrepresented innovators and a catalyst for turning climate-focused ideas into reality.
 Her work in establishing Greentown Labs in Houston in 2021 provided the fertile ground for a new generation of energy startups to flourish.